World-of-Workflows/WorkflowsUniversity/docs/02_Installation/World-of-Workflows-BE-in-Windows Server.md

 (ASP.NET Core doesn’t run on the IIS CLR — it runs on Kestrel).
 ![](2025-09-17-12-57-18.png)
 	3. Ensure the Identity of the App Pool (ApplicationPoolIdentity by default) has Read/Write access to the app folder if the app logs or writes files.
+   Grant read/write access to `C:\inetpub\wwwroot\WorldOfWorkflows` folder for the user `IIS AppPool\WorldOfWorkflows`

+   Also set the same full control to the data folder where you will store your databases (d:\Data in the example appsettings.json)
    4. Stop the `Default Web Site` site

 {: .key }